riker-rs/website/docs/hierarchy.md

 └─ temp
 ```

-We can see that without starting any actors ourself there's already a number of actors running.
+We can see that without starting any actors ourselves, there's already a number of actors running.
 At the base of the hierarchy is our application which by default is named `riker` unless a name was provided using `SystemBuilder`.

 There's then three root actors, `user`, `system` and `temp`.
 These are guardian actors under which all other actors are created.
 Perhaps the most important of these is `user`, since most actors created as part of the application are created in this branch.